-How to Make The BEST Homemade Slime
+How to Make the BEST Homemade Slime

 The BEST homemade slime recipe made with only 3 ingredients!
 Only takes a few minutes to make and will entertain your kids for hours!